diegocst90/crossover/README.md

 ### Test

-This project contains several unit tests (using Jasmine) and end-to-end tests (using Protractor).
+This project contains several unit tests (using Jasmine and Karma) and end-to-end tests (using Protractor).
 In order to run the tests you need to install node.js and its package manager (npm) (Instructions above).

 To run the unit tests run the following command: